bioinfo-ibms-pumc/MutPrimerDesign/README.md

-# MutPrimerDesign: Primer design for Human mutations
+# MutPrimerDesign: Primer design for human mutations

 MutPrimerDesign is maintained by Yinghao Cao [yhcao@ibms.pumc.edu.cn].
 ## Download and Installation